LeightonSolo/IsensixScripts/chrome-extension/README.md

 # Leighton's Isensix Tools Chrome extension

-This is the first Chrome extension conversion of the Tampermonkey scripts in the repository.
+This Chrome extension converts the traditional Tampermonkey javascript files so that they will run in one package and be easily installed and managed via the Chrome Web Store

 ## Build and release